MiniGameWorlds/AllMiniGames/wiki/FallingBlock.md

     color: RESET
 ```
 - `pos1`, `pos2`: Stage block area
-- `removingBlock`: Sink block material
+- `removing-block`: Sink block material

 # Warning
-- Player will be die if falling down below the `y` coordinate of `custom-data.pos1.y`
+- Player will be die if falling down below the `y` coordinate of `pos1.y`
 - Stage blocks (between `pos1` and `pos2`) will be filled every game starts